Roland D-50

-The Roland D-50 is a synthesizer produced by Roland and released in April 1987.
-Its features include subtractive synthesis, on-board effects, a joystick for data manipulation, and an analogue synthesis-styled layout design.
-The external Roland PG-1000 (1987-1990) programmer could also be attached to the D-50 for more complex manipulation of its sounds.
-It was also produced in a rack-mount variant design, the D-550 (1987-1990), with almost 450 user-adjustable parameters.
+The Roland D-50 is a synthesizer produced by Roland and released in 1987.
+Its features include linear arithmetic synthesis, on-board effects, a joystick for data manipulation, and an analog synthesis-styled layout design.
+The external Roland PG-1000 (1987) programmer could also be attached to the D-50 for more complex manipulation of its sounds.
+It was also produced in a rack-mount variant design, the D-550, with almost 450 user-adjustable parameters.